 - Decreased processing capacity as businesses limit the number of employees that can be working at once in order to practice social distancing;

 - Stoppage of in-person agronomic assistance to farmers; and

 - Inability to plan for the future given the uncertainty of the near-term.

 Fortunately, our clients have taken steps to change their operations to confront the myriad challenges of COVID-19, including:

 - Implementing social distancing inside of processing centers or when buying crops from farmers;

-- Switching to remote work when possible for office jobs like accounting and sales;
+- Switching to remote work or work from home when possible for office jobs like accounting, sales and remote react jobs;

 - Providing grants or lines of credit to their members during periods of income instability;